AVoudromnianos/Card-Matching-Game/README.md

 ---
 ### Score Panel
 ### Stars
+2 cards clicked = 1 move
-Every 8 moves(2 cards clicked = 1 move), you lose 1 star.
+Every 8 moves, you lose 1 star.
 More stars = Better score.

 When you reach 0 stars, you lose :pensive: